ahoarfrost/EN556/Tutorial.md

  1. ###Download scripts and accompanying files.
 Two ways:
    1. Clone from Github.
 This requires you to have a Github account and make light use of git.
    I'll skip this for today, but a git/Github tutorial down the road may be of interest.
 Git/github is great for version control, collaboration, backing up your work and reproducibility.

    2. Download as zip file from my Github without using Git:
      1. Go to:  https://github.com/ahoarfrost/EN556
      2. On right side screen, click 'Download ZIP'
-     3. On your local computer, unzip folder and move its contents into your working directory.
+     3. On your local computer, unzip folder and rename to be what you want your working directory to be.
+I'm calling my folder "Lab Demo" and putting it in my home directory, so my working directory will be "~/LabDemo".

  2. ###Download demo data